Whitehead manifold

 A contractible manifold is one that can continuously be shrunk to a point inside the manifold itself.
 For example, an open ball is a contractible manifold.
 All manifolds homeomorphic to the ball are contractible, too.
 One can ask whether all contractible manifolds are homeomorphic to a ball.
 For dimensions 1 and 2, the answer is classical and it is "yes".
 In dimension 2, it follows, for example, from the Riemann mapping theorem.
 Dimension 3 presents the first counterexample: the Whitehead manifold.

 Construction

 Take a copy of $S^3,$ the three-dimensional sphere.
 Now find a compact unknotted solid torus $T_1$ inside the sphere.
-(A solid torus is an ordinary three-dimensional doughnut, that is, a filled-in torus, which is topologically a circle times a disk.)
-The closed complement of the solid torus inside $S^3$ is another solid torus.
+(A solid torus is the topological space $S^1\times D^2$.
+Intuitively, it is an ordinary three-dimensional doughnut, that is, a filled-in torus, which is topologically the product of a circle and a disk.)
+The closed complement of the unknotted solid torus inside $S^3$ is another solid torus.

-Now take a second solid torus $T_2$ inside $T_1$ so that $T_2$ and a tubular neighborhood of the meridian curve of $T_1$ is a thickened Whitehead link.
+Now take a second unknotted solid torus $T_2$ inside $T_1$ so that $T_2$ and a tubular neighborhood of the meridian curve of $T_1$ is a thickened Whitehead link.